oddluck/limnoria-plugins/SpiffyTitles/README.md

 `cacheLifetime` - Caches the title of links.
 This is useful for reducing API usage and improving performance.
 Default value: `600`

+`cacheGlobal` - Caches link titles globally.
+Setting this will use global templates for all titles, per-channel templates will be ignored.

 `timeout` - Timeout for total elapsed time when requestging a title.
 If you set this value too high, the bot may time out.
 Default value: `10` (seconds).
 You must `!reload SpiffyTitles` for this setting to take effect.